UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Introduction

-One attractive way to improve cross-lingual generalization is to perform \emph{data augmentation} \cite{Simard1998}, and train the pretrained LM (\eg\ XLM-R) on examples that are similar but different from the labeled data in the source language.
-Formalized by the Vicinal Risk Minimization (VRM) principle \cite{VRM_NIPS2000}, such data augmentation methods have shown impressive results recently in computer vision \cite{zhang2018mixup,MixMatch,Li2020DivideMix}.
-These methods enlarge the support of the training distribution by generating \emph{new} data points from a \emph{vicinity distribution} around each training example.
-For images, the vicinity of a training image can be defined by a set of operations like rotation and scaling, or by linear mixtures of features and labels \cite{zhang2018mixup}.
-However, when it comes to text, such augmentation methods have rarely been successful.
-The main reason is that unlike images, linguistic units (\eg\ words, phrases) are discrete and a smooth change in their embeddings may not result in a plausible linguistic unit that has similar meanings.
+One attractive way to improve cross-lingual generalization is to perform \emph{data augmentation} \cite{Simard1998}, and train the model on examples that are similar but different from the labeled data in the source language.
+Formalized by the Vicinal Risk Minimization (VRM) principle \citep{VRM_NIPS2000}, such data augmentation methods have shown impressive results in vision \citep{zhang2018mixup,MixMatch}.
+These methods enlarge the support of the training distribution by generating {new} data points from a \emph{vicinity distribution} around each training example.
+For images, the vicinity of a training image can be defined by a set of operations like rotation and scaling, or by linear mixtures of features and labels \citep{zhang2018mixup}.
+However, when it comes to text, such \emph{unsupervised} augmentation methods have rarely been successful.
+The main reason is that unlike images, linguistic units are discrete and a smooth change in their embeddings may not result in a plausible linguistic unit that has similar meanings.

-In NLP, the most successful data augmentation method has so far been \emph{back-translation} \cite{backtranslate_sennrich-etal-2016-improving} which generates paraphrases of an input sentence through round-trip translations.
-However, back-translation requires parallel data to train effective machine translation systems, acquiring which can be more expensive for low-resource languages than annotating the target language data with task labels. {Furthermore, back-translation is only applicable in a supervised setup and to tasks where it is possible to find the alignments between the original labeled entities and the back-translated entities, such as in question answering \cite{wei2018fast,dong-etal-2017-learning}}.
-It is also not obvious how to apply back-translation to augment labeled data for sequence tagging tasks like named entity recognition (NER).
+In NLP, to the best of our knowledge, the most successful augmentation method has so far been {back-translation} \citep{backtranslate_sennrich-etal-2016-improving} which paraphrases an input sentence through round-trip translation.
+However, it requires parallel data to train effective machine translation systems, acquiring which can be more expensive for low-resource languages than annotating the target language data.
+Furthermore, back-translation is only applicable in a supervised setup and to tasks where it is possible to find the alignments between the original labeled entities and the back-translated entities, such as in question answering \citep{wei2018fast}. {Other related work includes {contextual augmentation} \cite{kobayashi}, {conditional BERT} \citep{conditional_bert} and AUG-BERT {\cite{Shi2019AUGBERTAE}}.
+These methods use a constrained augmentation that alters a pretrained LM to a label-conditional LM for a specific task.
+Since they rely on labels, their application is limited by the availability of enough task labels.}